-- Issuing and setting aside. - Proposed access orders. - Procedure to raise objections to access (e.g. legal professional privilege and public interest immunity). - Confidentiality regimes. - 13.
-Conferences with clients and witnesses - Have a solicitor present when advising a client on prospects, taking instructions on a significant issue in the litigation, especially e.g. settlement, inconsistencies in a prior account, or when seeing a client or witness in custody. - Use the pre-trial conference to ask non-leading questions to elicit the client's or witness' account (rather than reciting the affidavit or statement back to the witness). - Criminal: Meeting a client in custody: AVL, gaol, court cells; obligations and best practice when taking instructions on a plea. - 14.
-Preparing a case - Check the beginning and end of the observations on receipt of a brief identify and diarise any deadlines. - Appoint a conference about 2-3 weeks after receipt of the brief to discuss with solicitor. - Prepare a rough chronology when reading the brief and keep a work list of things to follow up.
+(a) Conferences with clients and witnesses

+Have a solicitor present when advising a client on prospects, taking instructions on a significant issue in the litigation, especially eg settlement, inconsistencies in a prior account, or when seeing a client or witness in custody.
+Use the pre-trial conference to ask non-leading questions to elicit the client's or witness' account (rather than reciting the affidavit or statement back to the witness).

+Criminal: Meeting a client in custody: AVL, gaol, court cells; obligations and best practice when taking instructions on a plea.